tomgibara/ezo/README.md

 ## Usage

-The ezo library is currently in development.
-A future version will be available from the Maven central repository:
+The ezo library is available from the Maven central repository:

 > Group ID:    `com.tomgibara.ezo`
 > Artifact ID: `ezo`